bbyars/mountebank/README.md

 ==========

 mountebank is the first tool to provide multi-protocol, multi-language test doubles over the wire.
-Just point your application under test to mountebank instead of the real dependency, and test like you would with traditional stubs and mocks.
+Just point your application to mountebank instead of the real dependency, and test like you would with traditional stubs and mocks.

 At the moment, the following protocols are supported: